 The Phycocyanin(blue spirulina) is strongly fluorescent, emitting orange-red fluorescence, while it is blue in color.

 Phycobiliprotein is a series of novel fluorescent labeling probes with excellent fluorescence properties.
 Labeling antibodies with phycobiliprotein fluorescent probes can also be used for fluorescent immunoassay of serum soluble antigens (or antibodies).
-The labeling methods can be divided into direct method and indirect method.
+The labeling methods can be divided into direct method and indirect methods.
 It is a new type of fluorescent probe, which has been applied in the fields of immunohistochemistry and fluorescence immunoassay.
 Therefore, the study of phycobiliprotein series fluorescent probes and their labeling methods are great significance for phycobiliprotein fluorescent probes development and utilization.

-FIA, which uses a fluorescent indicator label as a probe, is a long-established marker immunoassay that chemically binding a fluorescent dye-labeled antibody (or antigen) to a corresponding antigen (or antibody) in a tissue or cell, check antigens or antibodies qualitatively or locatingly.
-It not only has a wide range of uses in the diagnosis of infectious diseases, but also can be used to identify lymphocyte subsets if combined with monoclonal antibodies, and can be automatically detect cell size and fluorescence intensity by flow cytometer (FACS).
+FIA, which uses a fluorescent indicator label as a probe, is a long-established marker immunoassay that chemically binding a fluorescent dye-labeled antibody (or antigen) to a corresponding antigen (or antibody) in a tissue or cell, checks antigens or antibodies qualitatively or locating.
+It not only has a wide range of uses in the diagnosis of infectious diseases, but also can be used to identify lymphocyte subsets if combined with monoclonal antibodies, and can automatically detect cell size and fluorescence intensity by flow cytometer (FACS).

 Phycobiliprotein Fluorescence Characteristics